 All transcripts in languages other than English must be translated at the student's expense.
 Please contact the Cherry Hill Seminary office for details.
-Official transcripts become Seminary property and cannot be returned.
 Transcripts received before your Application for Admission will be kept on file for one year and evaluated after your Application for Admission is received.
 Transcripts issued to the student will not be accepted.